Hyderabad Deccan railway station

 Hyderabad Deccan railway station (station code: HYB) is a second grade non-suburban (NSG–2) category Indian railway station in Hyderabad railway division of South Central Railway zone.
 It was constructed and earlier run by the Nizam's Guaranteed State Railway of the Hyderabad State.

 It is located in Hyderabad of the Indian state of Telangana.
 It got selected as one of the 21 stations to be developed under Amrit Bharat Stations scheme.

 Introduction

 Hyderabad Deccan railway station is a terminus, meaning the tracks go only in one direction.
 The station has 6 platforms.
 Platform No. 4 is the main platform that is directly located at the main entrance of the station, and is the first platform that one reaches after entering the station.
-Platform No. 4 is meant for trains departing from Hyderabad Deccan, such as Telangana Express, Charminar Express, Chennai Express, Hyderabad–Visakhapatnam Godavari Express (PF.
+Platform No. 4 is meant for trains departing from Hyderabad Deccan, such as Telangana Express, Charminar Express, Dakshin Express, Hyderabad–Visakhapatnam Godavari Express (PF.
 No. 5).
 Platform numbers 1, 2 and 3 are smaller platforms, and they are located on the "side" entrance of the station.
 These platforms are exclusively used for operating Hyderabad Multi Modal Transport System trains and the Warangal/ Kazipet Push-Pull Service, and other slow low priority trains.
 Platform number 5 is used for departure of trains and Platform No. 6 is exclusively used for the arrival and receival of incoming trains.